 SetUID Runners are the first step in a plan to improve security and implement new functionality for the DoE’s HPC facilities.
 The next step is to integrate SetUID Runners with existing HPC job scheduling tools, such as Platform Load Sharing Facility (LSF) or SLURM Workload Manager.

-Development is a collaborative effort headed by a development team at Onyx Point, Inc. with teams at GitLab and the DoE facilities.
+Development is a collaborative effort headed by a development team at Onyx Point, LLC. with teams at GitLab and the DoE facilities.
 Development is public, and the final product is intended to be an Open Source addition to the GitLab code base.

 Onyx Point is dedicated to supporting open standards, reducing